-Every day we’re making progress in our fight to treat infectious diseases in the developing world.
-Whether it’s a new grant, a field research project getting underway, or an FDA approval for a clinical study, you can keep in touch with our efforts to find new medicines for people who need them the most.
-Sign up for news updates, or catch up with us on our blog.
+Don’t miss the latest news in our fight to treat neglected diseases in the developing world.
+Whether it’s a new grant, a research project getting underway, or an approval for a clinical study, keep up-to-date by receiving our e-newsletter, following our blog, and joining the conversation on Twitter and Facebook.

 South San Francisco, CA - 2.5.13

 PATH names Dr. Hing Sham to lead drug research and preclinical development

 Proven innovator brings deep experience in the development of lifesaving drugs

 PATH’s Drug Development program has appointed Dr. Hing Sham as director, research and preclinical development.

 Dr. Sham brings an extensive background in drug discovery and research.
 He most recently served as senior vice president of research at Elan Corp., a neuroscience-based biotechnology company.
 Previously, he was a distinguished research fellow in global pharmaceutical discovery at Abbott Laboratories.

 In his new role with PATH’s drug development team, based in South San Francisco, Dr. Sham will be involved with discovery and preclinical research for PATH’s drug development portfolio.
 He will drive the development of the existing product pipeline and lead the scientific effort to evaluate new development opportunities.

 “I am delighted to welcome Dr. Sham to PATH,” said Dr. Jacqueline Sherris, vice president of Global Programs at PATH.
 “With his expertise and passion for drug development, he will provide critical experience and leadership to support PATH’s work in researching and creating lifesaving drugs to treat unmet health needs around the world.”